vueuse/vueuse/packages/core/useTransition/index.md

 - `easeOutBack`
 - `easeInOutBack`

-Custom transitions can be provided as an array of numbers.
+Custom transitions can be provided as an array of numbers, or a custom function.
 For example, [`[0.75, 0, 0.25, 1]`](https://cubic-bezier.com/#.75,0,.25,1) would be an ease-in-out transition.